HISPlayer/MetaSpatial-SDK/quickstart-guide.md

 `HISPlayerManager` is the central class used to control the player.
 It provides all the necessary functionality for managing playback and interacting with the player.

 This class can be declared as a `lateinit` variable and initialized later in your application.
-To initialize it, you must provide the `applicationContext` and a valid license key.
+To initialize it, you must provide the `applicationContext` and a valid license key that you receive from HISPlayer.
+If you don't receive license key, please contact HISPlayer support.
 If the license key is invalid or missing, an exception will be thrown during initialization.

 ```
 lateinit var hisPlayerManager: HISPlayerManager